box/box-python-sdk/docs/box_sdk_gen/metadata_taxonomies.md

 ### Arguments

-- scope `GetMetadataTemplateFieldOptionsScope`
+- namespace `str`
-  - The scope of the metadata template.
-Example: "global"
+  - The namespace of the metadata taxonomy.
+Example: "enterprise_123456"
 - template_key `str`
   - The name of the metadata template.
 Example: "properties"
 - field_key `str`